lwsjs/local-web-server/README.md

 ### HTTPS

-Launching a secure server is as simple as setting the `--https` flag.
+Launch a secure server by setting the `--https` flag.
 [See the wiki](https://github.com/lwsjs/local-web-server/wiki) for further configuration options and a guide on how to get the "green padlock" in your browser.

 ```sh
 $ ws --https